 The page redirect to menu configuration. where we can provide specific title with pointing node id, description, weight. node enabled disabled option.

 Step 3: Assign the Menu to a Block

 Once the menu is created we can assign this to specific region in our website.

 Visit admin/structure/block and click on any of the region where you would like to place the menu block.
 I am assigning to Secondary menu.
 Click on place block and search for our new menu block.

-We can Configure the block based on different criteria like:
+We can Configure the drupal blocks based on different criteria like: